chef-boneyard/chef-fundamentals/slides/adding-a-new-node/01_slide.md

 # Bootstrapping Chef

-The process of installing and initially running Chef is referred to as “Bootstrapping Chef”.
+The process of installing and initially running Chef is referred to as "Bootstrapping Chef".
 The general steps are:

-* Update the local system’s package cache (OS dependent).
+* Update the local system's package cache (OS dependent).
 * Install Ruby and RubyGems.
 * Install Chef as a RubyGem.
 * Copy the validation certificate file.
 * Create a Chef client configuration pointing at the right Chef Server.
-* Create a JSON file with the node’s initial Run List.
+* Create a JSON file with the node's initial Run List.
 * Run Chef using the JSON file.

 # Installing and Running Chef